Marte's double in 9th lifts A's 2-1, stalls Astros - WHIZ News

 OAKLAND, Calif.
-(AP) — Starling Marte hit a game-ending double with one out in the bottom of the ninth inning, lifting the Oakland Athletics past the Houston Astros 2-1 on Saturday.
+(AP) — Starling Marte hit a game-ending double with one out in the bottom of the ninth inning to lift the Oakland Athletics over the Houston Astros 2-1 on Saturday.

 The A’s are four games behind AL wild card co-leaders Boston and New York, with Seattle and Toronto also in their way.

-“There’s an element of desperation,” A’s manager Bob Melvin said.
+“There’s an element of desperation,” Oakland manager Bob Melvin said.
 “You have to win.
 That’s what permeates our dugout right now.”

-Houston’s magic number to clinch the AL West remained at three over Seattle.
+Houston’s magic number to clinch the AL West dropped to two over Seattle when the Mariners lost later to the Los Angeles Angels.
+The Astros can lock up the division title Sunday with a win over Oakland and another Mariners loss to the Angels.

 Elvis Andrus singled off Ryan Pressly (5-3) to begin the Oakland ninth.
 After Josh Harrison struck out swinging, Marte lined an 0-1 pitch into the gap in right-center for his 500th career RBI.